Introduction

 As evidenced above, anything that causes stress puts an individual at a high risk unless it is addressed with an adequate adaptive response.
 Scientists have been interested in understanding psychobiological responses to stress with an emphasis on adaptability function.
 It is clear that people experience stress differently which essentially determines their psychobiological response and, therefore, their risk of stress-related diseases.

 Two systems play an important role in the psychobiological response; Sympathetic adrenal medullary (SAM) and autonomic nervous system ANS.
-However, chronic stress causes a long-term activation of the stress response system and the overexposure to cortisol, in the end disrupts almost all the body’s processes.
+On the other hand, prolonged stress triggers the stress response system, and excessive cortisol exposure ultimately interferes with nearly every bodily function.
 Furthermore, chronic stress, as evidenced above, has a major impact on a person’s health and brain functionality.
 For instance, long term exposure to stress causes the body to experience allostatic load – wear and tear of the body.
-It also increases the risk of developing health-related conditions such as high blood pressure because the systems may stop functioning effectively.
+Because the systems may cease to work properly, it also raises the chance of getting health problems including high blood pressure.

 References